gabo-hacStyle/api_rest/README.md

 Python through its most famous framework: Django.
 I considered it perfect for the project because one of its tools (Django Rest Framework) provides the logic to create a REST API easily and simplifies the authentication process.

 To generate the graph: Use the Python library matplotlib.
 Through this library, the ‘data’ model is read, and the graph is generated as an image.
-This image is then sent to the client along with the data using base64 encoding within the same JSON request12. 🐍🔧📊
+This image is then sent to the client along with the data using base64 encoding within the same JSON request. 🐍🔧📊

 ## Installation Process